Site5 Web Hosting is a niche service built for designers and developers, with multiple servers located in:

 - Disaster recovery backups

 The last one is especially important when something – eventually, at some point (and unfortunately) – goes wrong.

-Years ago, working on my first WordPress site, I remember hitting the Activate button while sitting in a coffee shop.
-A cold sweat broke out on my face as the screen went blank and my site seemingly disappeared.
+Years ago, working on our first WordPress site, we remember hitting the Activate button while sitting in a coffee shop.
+A cold sweat broke out on my face as the screen went blank, and my site seemingly disappeared.

 Stuff happens with websites.
 Having someone (or something) to have your back in the case of an emergency is immensely helpful.

 7. Ability to Choose Your Server Location

 Site5 has multiple server locations all over the world.
 They’ll let you choose whichever of their 21 different locations you’d like (regardless of where you live).

 It becomes handy when it comes to boosting your local SEO rankings.